Fourth Dynasty of Egypt

 The Fourth Dynasty of ancient Egypt (notated Dynasty IV) is characterized as a "golden age" of the Old Kingdom of Egypt.
 Dynasty IV lasted from c.
-2613 to 2494 BC.
-It was a time of peace and prosperity as well as one during which trade with other countries is documented.
+2613 to c.
+2498 BC.
+It was a time of peace and prosperity as well as one during which trade with other countries is officially documented.

 The Fourth Dynasty heralded the height of the pyramid-building age.
-The relative peace of the Third Dynasty allowed the Dynasty IV rulers the leisure to explore more artistic and cultural pursuits.
-King Sneferu's building experiments led to the evolution from the mastaba-styled step pyramids to the smooth sided “true” pyramids, such as those on the Giza Plateau.
-No other period in Egypt's history equaled Dynasty IV's architectural accomplishments.
-Each of the rulers of this dynasty (except for Shepseskaf, the last) commissioned at least one pyramid to serve as a tomb or cenotaph.
+The peaceful rule of the Third Dynasty allowed artistic expressions to flourish.
+Building experiments done by King Sneferu led to the evolution of mastaba tombs into the smooth-sided pyramids like those seen on the Giza Plateau.
+No other period in Egyptian history equaled the accomplishments achieved during the Fourth Dynasty.

-The Fourth Dynasty was the second of four dynasties that made up the "Old Kingdom".
-King Sneferu, the first king of the Fourth Dynasty, held territory from ancient Libya in the west to the Sinai Peninsula in the east, to Nubia in the south.
-It was a successful period and this era is known for its advancement and concentrated government, as seen in the organized building of pyramids and other monuments.

-Knowledge of the Old Kingdom comes mainly from these structures and objects discovered in the desert cemeteries of Giza.